 We cannot predict the timing or outcome of ED's review of the change of ownership of CCMCC.
 The time required for ED to act on such an application for approval of a change of ownership resulting in a change of control may vary substantially.
 ED recertification of an institution following a change of control will be on a provisional basis if ED approves the institution's application and could contain restrictions or conditions depending on the outcome of its review of the institution under the new ownership including its administrative capability and financial stability.
-See Annual Report at Form 10-K at "Education Regulations" and "School Acquisitions."
+See Annual Report at Form 10-K at "Education Regulations -School Acquisitions."

 The approval processes for state and accrediting agencies vary in scope and timing with some agencies requiring approval prior to the acquisition and others not conducting their review until after the acquisition has taken place.
-With regard to the agencies that accredit CCMCC and CCMCC Online, authorize them to operate in the state of California, or approve their programs:
+With regard to the agencies that accredit CCMCC and CCMCC Online, authorize them to operate in the state of California, or approve their programs.

 - California Bureau for Private Postsecondary Education ("BPPE"): Institutions that are licensed by BPPE by means of accreditation, like CCMC, are required to notify BPPE of the change within 30 days of the change and demonstrate that the substantive change was made in accordance with the institution's accreditation standards.
 CCMCC submitted an Application for a Change of Business Organization/Control/Ownership to BPPE on January 16, 2025 which included ACCET's approval of the change of ownership.
 By letter dated January 31, 2025, BPPE approved CCMCC to operate under its new ownership. - Accrediting Council for Continuing Education and Training ("ACCET"): ACCET accreditation standards require that institutions undergoing a change in ownership or control submit notice at least ten days prior to a prospective agreement for the change.
 ACCET also requires submission of an application for approval of the change in ownership or control within ten days following the change.
 CCMCC submitted the application on December 27, 2024.
 By letter dated January 15, 2025, ACCET reinstated CCMCC's accreditation following the change in ownership. - California State Approving Agency for Veterans Education ("CSAAVE"): CSAAVE requires approved institutions to make a post-change submission to CSAAVE for approval of the change when there has been a material change to the institution's current approval.
-CCMCC provided notice to CSAAVE of the change on

-November 12, 2024 and is preparing to submit the change of ownership forms.

-- Accreditation Bureau of Health Education Schools ("ABHES"): ABHES requires institutions that hold ABHES programmatic accreditation to notify it of any change in organizational oversight or legal structure, and to submit a completed application for change in legal status, ownership, or control within five days after the change.
+CCMCC provided notice to CSAAVE of the change on November 12, 2024, and submitted the change of ownership forms.
+On April 28, CCMCC provided additional information to CSAAVE regarding its reapproval and the material change, and is awaiting approval from CSAAVE. - Accreditation Bureau of Health Education Schools ("ABHES"): ABHES requires institutions that hold ABHES programmatic accreditation to notify it of any change in organizational oversight or legal structure, and to submit a completed application for change in legal status, ownership, or control within five days after the change.
 CCMCC submitted the application on December 23, 2024.
 By letter dated January 29, 2025, ABHES approved the change in ownership. - California Board of Vocational Nursing and Psychiatric Technicians ("BVNPT"): BVNPT instructed CCMCC to submit formal notification of the change of ownership after receiving BVNPT's approval to admit a new class of students.
-CCMCC received such approval on February 4, 2025 and submitted the required form for the change of ownership on February 12, 2025. - California Department of Public Health, Laboratory Field Services ("CDPH"): CDPH requires certain training programs undergoing a change of ownership to notify CDPH within 30 days after the change has occurred and submit a new application package.
-CCMCC notified CDPH of the change and submitted the application on February 6, 2025.
+CCMCC received such approval on February 4, 2025 and submitted the required form for the change of ownership on February 12, 2025, and is awaiting approval. - California Department of Public Health, Laboratory Field Services ("CDPH"): CDPH requires certain training programs undergoing a change of ownership to notify CDPH within 30 days after the change has occurred and submit a new application package.
+CCMCC notified CDPH of the change and submitted the application on February 6, 2025, and is awaiting approval.